xqwen/fastenloc/src/README.md

 + OpenMP library (required only if multi-thread parallel processing is specified)

 To set up these libraries on MacOS, refer to the instructions [here](MacOS_library_setup.md).

+## Pre-compiled Executables

+Starting from version 3.1, we no longer distribute the pre-compiled binary executables.
+If you need such supports, write to us directly.